What do we need to do to make --print-available-modules and --module-description work?

 Isn't a short spec equivalent to a long spec in the case that the library happens not to be in any directory?
 Imagine we just prefixed "a_" to all our library names, regardless of what directory the source came from.

-#5 Updated by Christopher Backhouse almost 4 years ago
+#5 Updated by Christopher Backhouse about 4 years ago

 I'd always assumed, without really thinking about it, that the behaviour was "multiple matches = error".
 But SRT test releases rely on first-match-in-LD_LIBRARY_PATH behaviour and definitely work reliably, so it sounds like the premise of your issue (and all the replies to it) is wrong?

-#6 Updated by Kyle Knoepfel almost 4 years ago
+#6 Updated by Kyle Knoepfel about 4 years ago

 It is the stated policy that